-Lithium Hypochlorite is an unstabilized, inorganic compound that appears in granular form.
-It provides 35% available chlorine and 29% active strength.
+Lithium hypochlorite is an unstabilized, inorganic compound that appears in granular form.
+Lithium hypochlorite provides 35% available chlorine and 29% active strength.
 In a 1% solution, it raises the pH to 10.8.
-Lithium Hypochlorite, also known as Lithium Hypo, is a white powder or granule with a high pH (10.8).
+Lithium hypochlorite, also known as Lithium Hypo, is a white powder or granule with a high pH (10.8).
 It provides 35% available chlorine and does not contain stabilizer (cyanuric acid or conditioner).
-It is manufactured by mixing chlorine gas with caustic soda and then with lithium hydroxide.
-It is a type of chlorine used for disinfecting swimming pools and is known for its high available chlorine content.
-It’s highly soluble and dissolves quickly when spread over the pool’s surface, making it suitable for vinyl-lined or dark plaster pools.
+Lithium hypochlorite is manufactured by mixing chlorine gas with caustic soda and then with lithium hydroxide.
+Lithium hypo is a type of chlorine used for disinfecting swimming pools and is known for its high available chlorine content.
+Its high solubility and rapid dissolution when dispersed across the pool’s surface make it an appropriate choice for vinyl-lined or dark plaster pools.

 What are the Chemical Properties of Lithium Hypochlorite?

-Lithium Hypochlorite has 28% available chlorine.
-It requires 3 oz of Muriatic Acid per lb as a pH neutralizer.
-It increases TDS by 35% per 10,000 gallons, including the neutralizer, resulting in a 16 ppm increase.
-It has a pH of 10.8.
+Lithium hypochlorite has 28% available chlorine.
+It requires 3 oz of muriatic acid per lb as a pH neutralizer.
+The addition of lithium hypochlorite increases the Total Dissolved Solids (TDS) by 35% for each 10,000 gallons of water, including the neutralizer.
+This results in an elevation of 16 parts per million (ppm).
+Lithium hypochlorite has a pH of 10.8.

 What are the Characteristics of Lithium Hypochlorite?

 Lithium hypochlorite is non-flammable, dust-free, and does not cloud the water or cause scale.
-It dissolves quickly and can be added directly to any pool.
-However, it cannot be used in a dry chlorine feeder or floater due to its fast dissolving nature.
+It dissolves quickly and allows for direct addition to any pool.
+However, it is not possible to use it in a dry chlorine feeder or floater due to its fast dissolving nature.

 Is Lithium Hypochlorite stable?